|

 .

-Becky: We need to get a shelter built.
-I am not going to sleep out in the rain.
+need to get a shelter built.
+I am not going to sleep out in

 .